rockroman/ws/README.md

      - The client has provided the *attributes* of the houses inherited.
 For each of the 4 houses, the model shall predict sale price based on these *known attributes*.
 An additional output is the sum of the predicted sale price for all four inherited houses combined

      - A user of the dashboard shall be enabled to predict house price for any house that is not any of the four houses inherited by the client.
-The user can enter *attributes* for a given hosue and receives output of predicted sale price
+The user can enter *attributes* for a given hosue through input widgets and receives live data for the estimated sale price

 - What does succes look like

     - It was agreed with client that a R2 score of at least 0.75 on the train set and test set is defined as success
-    - A failure is defined as

-* Use the proper ML terminology such as labels, targets, features, variables, train

-* ML pipeline to include the regressor model and live data data to estimate sales prices through input widgets
+- How will the client benefit

+    - The client will maximize the sales price for the inherited properties

 ## 6. Data Preprocessing